nautobot/nautobot-app-device-onboarding/docs/user/app_use_cases.md

 ### Consult the Status of Onboarding Tasks

-The status of onboarding jobs can be viewed via the corresponding Job-Results under the Jobs page in Nautobot.
+The status of onboarding jobs can be viewed via the UI (Jobs > Job Results) or retrieved via API (`/api/extras/job-results/`) with each process corresponding to an individual Job-Result object.
-- Via the UI via Job-Results
-- Via the API via Job-Results

 # API